1. Business first, people second

 That “due by” date?
 Nonsense, according to O’Leary.
 “Healthcare providers now send bills well before your insurance company has decided what part of the claim they will pay.
 The average person would think you owe that bill and should pay it,” she says.
 “Don’t!
 First, the cost is probably wildly inflated.
 Second, you need to know what the insurer is going to pay first before you do anything.”
 Her advice?
 Don’t pay a dime until you get an EOB (Explanation of Benefits) from your insurer that explains your claim and how much they are paying.
 (Here are 11 insider tips for your next trip that travel booking companies want you to know, but would never tell you!)

 13. You can ask us for a manual review

 Not sure if your bill is correct or not?
 It’s within your rights as a patient to ask both the insurer and the healthcare provider to do an internal manual review of both the medical bills and the claim to check for errors, O’Leary says.
 They often catch their own mistakes.

 14. It’s never too late to negotiate a bill

 Many patients think once a bill has gone to collections it’s game over, but that’s not true, O’Leary says.
 “Call the healthcare provider first, not the collection agency, to see if you can negotiate directly with them.
 They have much more of an interest to negotiate the debt down than the collection agency,” she explains.
 If you’re dealing with debt exceeding $2,000, it’s worth the money to hire an independent expert health advocate, she adds.
 Look for one that charges only a small up front fee and no more than 25 percent of anything they are able to save you.
-And make sure you know these 13 things debt collectors won’t tell you.
+Make sure you know these 13 things debt collectors won’t tell you.

 Content continues below ad